onelogin/onelogin-python-aws-assume-role/README.md

 and the cli will use this otp only for the first interaction requiring a manual OTP Code

 Flag `--onelogin-password` is meant for integration with a password manager, like OSX Keychain, 1Password, KeePass, LastPass, etc. e.g.:
 - OSX Keychain: `--onelogin-password $(security find-generic-password -a $USER -s onelogin -w)`
 - 1Password CLI: `--onelogin-password $(op item get "onelogin" --fields label=password)`

-To read the onelogin username and password directly from OSX Keychain without using the integation above, on the command-line use `--keychain-account` and/or `--keychain-service`.
-You can skip the command-line arguments entirely by putting those in `onelogin.aws.json` as `keychain_account` and `keychain_service`, respectively.
+However, using any of these leaves your password visible in the process table because command-line arguments are expanded before applications are started.
+Mac users can avoid that by reading the password directly from OSX Keychain with arguments `--keychain-account` and/or `--keychain-service`.
+Skip the command-line arguments entirely by putting those in `onelogin.aws.json` as `keychain_account` and `keychain_service`, respectively.
-- If you specify only the keychain account on the command-line or in `onelogin.aws.json`, it will use "onelogin" as the keychain service.
+- If you specify only the keychain account on the command-line or in `onelogin.aws.json`, it will default to "onelogin" as the keychain service.
-- If you specify only the keychain service, then "keychain account" will default to "onelogin username", minus the "@" symbol and everything that follows it.
+- If you specify only the keychain service, then "keychain account" will use "onelogin username", minus the "@" symbol and everything that follows it.

-**NOTE:** *Technically you can specify your password after `--onelogin-password`, but it's bad practice - because that gets saved in your command history and it's visible in your process list.*  **Don't do it.**
+**NOTE:** *Technically you can specify your password after `--onelogin-password`, but it's bad practice - because that's visible in the machine's process list and, worse, it gets saved in your command history.*  **Don't do it.**

 With that data, a SAMLResponse is retrieved.
 And possible AWS Role are retrieved.